-As Practice Group Leader within the Commercial and Project Litigation team, I have extensive experience working on class actions and complex litigation, typically concerning personal injury, product liability and human rights issues.
+As Practice Group Leader within the Class Actions team, Andrew has extensive experience working on class actions and complex litigation, typically concerning personal injury, consumer law, product liability and human rights issues.

 Since commencing work as an articled clerk at Slater and Gordon, Andrew has worked on a wide range of large-scale claims involving physical and psychological injuries caused by defective products, human rights issues, medical and professional negligence claims, as well as working on some of the major shareholder class actions run by the firm.

-In many instances, the plaintiffs involved in these cases are among the most disenfranchised and disadvantaged members of Australian society, having received damaging treatment from governments and other authorities, resulting in complex injuries.
-I am proud to be part of a team that represents them, consistent with the spirit of Slater and Gordon’s commitment to taking on pro bono and public interest cases, and advancing social justice causes.
+In many instances, the plaintiffs involved in these cases are among the most disenfranchised and disadvantaged members of Australian society, having received damaging treatment from governments and other authorities that has resulted in complex injuries or significant losses.
+Andrew is proud to lead a team that represents them, consistent with the spirit of Slater and Gordon’s commitment to taking on pro bono and public interest cases, and advancing social justice causes.

 Between 2014 and 2017, Andrew was a member of the team that ran the Manus Island class action, concerning physical and psychological injuries suffered by almost 2,000 asylum seekers at the Manus Island Regional Processing Centre in PNG.
 The case was one of the largest and most difficult proceedings ever taken on by Slater and Gordon’s class actions team, involving a host of complex and inter-related issues ranging from the application of foreign law to disputes over claims of public interest immunity claims.
 In mid-2017, the landmark class action was settled for $70 million, in what is believed to be the largest human-rights settlement in Australian legal history.